HeryLong/ChineseWordSegment/README.md

 1: add all the files in [objective-c](./objective-c) to your project.

-2: add `WordSegment.h` into the head file in the class you will use this library
+2: add `import "WordSegment.h"` into the head file in the class you will use this library

-3: call `[WordSegment addDictionary:dictionaryFile]` to add dictioanry file.
+3: call `[WordSegment addDictionary:dictionaryFile]` to add dictioanry file your download from [self-made-dictionary](./self-made-dictionary).

 4: call `[WordSegment segment:sentence]` to segment the input sentence into seperate words.